johnwang16/Mechwarrior-VR-Launcher/README.md

 ## Command line parameters

-`--launch` or `/launch` can be used to automatically launch MW5 in VR mode.
+`--launch-inject` or `/launch-inject` can be used to automatically launch MW5 in VR mode.
 The launch options in the setup screen can be used to modify the behavior

 ## Attribution